 3. Serrated knife

 Or the bread knife.
-Really only necessary for cutting hard crusted bread.
+Really only necessary for cutting hard-crusted bread.
 But since that task is so common and difficult without a bread knife we still consider a serrated knife to be essential.
 We would not recommend using a serrated knife for anything other than bread or pastries.
 A good serrated knife is long and tall.
-This keeps slices straight and allows you to efficiently saw through large loafs.
+This keeps slices straight and allows you to efficiently saw through large loaves.

 A very popularized shape.
 The santoku is slightly smaller than the Chef’s knife.
 It also has a straighter blade profile.
 As such it lends itself better for vegetables and chopping with an up-and-down-forward motion (vs the circular motion used with a Chef’s knife).
 This knife is almost as versatile as a Chef’s knife and could even be used as a replacement for it.

 One of our favorite knife shapes.
 A Kiritsuke is usually longer than a Chef’s knife.
 This is just a gorgeous knife type.
 The straight front, low point, and flat blade profile make this knife particularly suited for push chopping and for finely dicing herbs.
 The extra size over the Chef’s knife comes in handy when handling large products or when making even slices through fish or meat.

 A knife for greens.
 The nakiri has a straight cutting edge, allowing for a push-cut motion straight down to the cutting board.
 This knife is particularly suited for cutting vegetables into thin strips or slices.
 Subsequently, those slices can be stacked and cut into strips.
 The tip of this blade has a slight rounding that makes it easier to lift the handle up after chopping down.
 The rounded tip also helps the knife plunge-cut straight down into harder vegetables.